-DC output + Level on pin REM-SB + Parameter "REM-SB Level" → Behavior HIGH + Normal The DC output isn't locked.
-It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. † ۲ LOW + Inverted 7 (none panel) of via command none algebra interrace. is off HIGH + Inverted The DC output locked.
+DC output ÷ Level on pin REM-SB ÷ Parameter "REM-SB Level" > Behavior HIGH + Normal The DC output isn't locked.
+It can be switched on by pushbutton "On/Of (front panel) or via command from digital interface.
+LOW + Inverted Inverted 7 is off HIGH + Inverted The DC output locked.
 It can't be switched on by pushbutton "On/Off" (front panel) or via command from digital interface.
+When trying to switch on, a LOW + Normal → panel) or via command from digital interface.
 When trying to switch on, a pop-up in the display resp. an error message will be generated.
-1 + LOW + Normal →